Jacopo47/vert.x-presentation/doc/vert.x.md

 * Concurrency is handled by library
 * Verticles are scalable
 * Though event bus Verticles can exchange messages
 * Verticle has an internal state that is accessible through event bus messages exchange

+---

+# Context

+When handler need to share data!
+Execution is associated with a *Context*, handlers can share variables through it

+Vert.x Web library piggybacks a RoutingContext to context in order to share data between handlers for the lifetime of the request